julian-lundquist/julian-lundquist/README.md

 - 👋 Hi, I’m @julian-lundquist
 - 👀 I’m interested in DevOps, CICD, and AI/ML
-- 🌱 I’m currently learning the most popular programming languages that are out there
+- 🌱 I’m currently learning the most popular frameworks and programming languages that are out there

 <!---
 julian-lundquist/julian-lundquist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.